highchair/artinruins-com/property-img/_cheat-sheet.md

 * Bottom right corner, ArtInRuins text logo
 * Either white or black is acceptable
 * When using someone else's photo, add a credit but not a AIR logo

-## Anecdotes
-+ Search for [link needed] every now and again to add property links to anecdotes.
-Must be Markdown form.